-A debt management plan (DMP) is a payment schedule that allows you to consolidate debts into one affordable payment every month and pay down your debt over time, usually over three to five years.
+A debt management plan (DMP) is a payment schedule that allows you to consolidate debts into one affordable monthly payment and pay down your debt over time, usually over three to five years.

 First, you’ll meet with a counselor online, in person or over the phone, who reviews your credit reports and bills, helps you create a budget and discusses your payment options.
 If you agree a DMP is the best choice for you, the counselor will contact your lenders and try to negotiate your loan terms.
 For example, your credit card issuers may agree to lower your interest rates or monthly payments, waive fees or reduce the amount you owe.

 Each month, you’ll make a single payment to the credit counseling agency, which distributes the money to all of your creditors.
-The agency may also charge you a setup fee along with a small monthly fee for the service.
+The agency may also charge you a setup fee and a small monthly fee for the service.
 The fee amount depends on state regulations, but you may be eligible for a fee waiver if you meet certain income qualifications.
-Your overall monthly payment should cost less than what you were paying before entering the plan.
+Your overall monthly payment should cost less than what you paid before entering the plan.

 Pros and cons of debt management plans

-Before moving forward with a debt management plan, review all of your options and consider the pros and cons.
+Before moving forward with a debt management plan, review your options and consider the pros and cons.

 - You’ll have a single payment each month that’s likely lower than what you’re paying on your combined debts now.

-- You’ll save money if the counselor is successful in negotiating lower interest rates and fees.
+- You’ll save money if the counselor successfully negotiates lower interest rates and fees.